Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 As a User...

-* I want to be able to find new recipes
+* I want to be able to search for new recipes

 * I want to create recipes for other users to see